 Still, in order to successfully utilize this platform, you should brush up on your business email etiquette.
 If you frequently commit email faux pas, you may alienate customers.
-In this post, we’ll detail 5 email rules you should never break, and include business email tips to try instead.
+In this post, we’ll detail five rules you should never break, and include effective business email tips to try instead.

 1. Emailing too often – Don’t spam your customers!
 According to research from TechnologyAdvice, 45.8 percent of survey participants said they flag emails as spam when they receive them too often.
 Overwhelming the individuals on your mailing list with emails will lead to them hitting the ‘unsubscribe’ or ‘spam’ buttons.
 Even worse, they’ll likely grow to negatively view your company.

 Instead, come up with an email workflow that will allow you to periodically connect with recipients.
 You’ll still be able to communicate your business’s offerings to them, without going overboard.
 You can also create settings where your recipients can choose how often they’d like to receive emails from your business.
 This will likely help you keep them as subscribers.